 - operational communications requirements: for all projects there are day-to-day project communications, such as internal correspondence, communications with suppliers and clients, etc. The project team manages these communications.

 - policy and corporate communications requirements: for major, complex or sensitive projects, communications management involves working with the Communications Sector in Corporate Services, Human Resources and Communications Branch for communications advice and support.
-Depending on the project, they may develop a communications plan and/or other communications strategies (e.g., media releases, questions and answers, public notices) with input from the project team.
+Depending on the project, they may develop a communications plan and/or other communications strategies (for example, media releases, questions and answers, public notices) with input from the project team.

 Communications for most real property projects are limited to communicating information that directly affects the project.
 It can typically be managed effectively through e-mail and posted notices on the project site.
 For more involved communications, assistance should be sought from the Communications Sector.
 The communications management component of the Project Plan (not to be confused with the communications plan prepared by the Communications Sector), identifies stakeholders, delivery mechanisms, frequency of communication activity, etc. These factors vary based on the extent of stakeholders' involvement in the project, time sensitivity, and the importance of the communication.
 Within the Real Property Branch project leaders/project managers develop the Project Plan communications component by: